guanlinau/DevOps-Complete-CI-CD-Pipeline-with-EKS-and-AWS-ECR/README.md

 ###### Step 2: Create AWS EKS cluster with Nodegroups on AWS

+#1 Create Auto scaler for Nodegroup

 ###### Step 3: Create a AWS ECR private repository and push image to it

+#1 Configure aws-repo-credential in Jenkins for docker login

+#2 Configure secret component for Docker pull image from ECR

 ###### Step 4: Install gettext-base tool for envsubst on jenkins container server